Skip to Content

 As its name implies, inverse psoriasis forms in areas of frequent skin-to-skin contact, such as under the buttocks, around the genitals, and in the underarm region.
 Though inverse psoriasis is also characterized by red lesions, this variety is flat and shiny.
 Because inverse psoriasis develops in tender areas of the body, schedule an appointment with your dermatologist as soon as possible to alleviate your child’s discomfort.

 If your child has psoriasis in Arlington Heights, Arlington Dermatology can treat it.
 We use the most medically advanced methods of psoriasis management care available in treating patients in the greater Arlington Heights, Illinois region.
-To learn more about our skin care center services, or to schedule an appointment, call us today at 847-392-5440.
+To learn more about our skin care center services, or to schedule an appointment, call us today at [company-phone id=1].

 psoriasis on the ankle